carbon-language/carbon-lang/docs/design/structs.md

 -   this method is "virtual" and may be overridden in descendents
 -   this method is "pure virtual" or "abstract" and must be overridden in descendants
--   this method overrides a method declared in a parent
+-   this method overrides a method declared in a base type

 Multiple inheritance will be limited in at least a couple of ways: